dummylabs/thewatchman/README.md

 ### yaml configuration example

-Not required, starting from 0.4.0 all integration settings can be managed from UI options.
+Not recommended, starting from 0.4.0 all integration settings can be managed from UI options.
+See [migration](https://github.com/dummylabs/thewatchman/blob/main/README.md#migration-from-previous-versions-of-watchman) section for details.

 ```yaml
 watchman: